 Data and Resources

-- Supported housing schemes in Cambridgeshire, Peterborough and West Suffolk, V2csv
+- Supported housing schemes in Cambridgeshire, Peterborough and West Suffolk (July 2017)xls

-- Supported housing schemes in Cambridgeshire, Peterborough and West Suffolk v2xls
+- Supported housing schemes, Cambridgeshire Peterborough and West Suffolk (July 2017)csv

-Excel file detailing more than 600 supported housing schemes in our local...
+CSV file detailing 600+ supported housing schemes in Cambridgeshire,...

 Dataset InfoThese fields are compatible with DCAT, an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.